daisymarie128/dev-notes/other/temporary-pwa.md

 ***specify the database schema -> open a connection to your database -> retrieve and update data within a series of transactions***

 #### Storage
-Firefox: no limits, but will prompt after 50MB data stored.
-Mobile Safari: 50MB max, Desktop Safari: unlimited (prompts after 5MB), IE10+ maxes at 250MB and prompts at 10MB.<br>

 Default                | Firefox                                           | Mobile Safari       | Desktop Safari                     | IE10+                                   |
 ---------------------- |---------------------------------------------------| --------------------| -----------------------------------| ----------------------------------------|
 50% of free disk space | no limits, but will prompt after 50MB data stored | 50MB max            | unlimited (prompts after 5MB)      | maxes at 250MB and prompts at 10MB      |